google/xls/docs_src/codegen_options.md

     Traces with higher verbosity are stripped from codegen output.
 0 by default.
 -   `--simulation_macro_name=...` sets the name of the Verilog macro used to guard simulation-only constructs.
+-   `assertion_macro_names=...` sets the names of the Verilog macros used to guard assertions.
+If prefixed with `!` the polarity of the guard is inverted.

 ## Format Strings